Part 3 was all about Newport Oregon, Part 4 is all about the drive from Oregon to California.

 In California!
 (Please tell me you just rapped that LOL) We crossed the state line and we were officially in California.
 Hooray!!
-We drove through most of the Redwoods Forrest at night and to be honest we were a little bummed we didn't get to do this in daylight.
+We drove through most of the Redwoods Forrest at night and to be honest we were a little bummed we didn’t get to do this in daylight.
 We were still able to see a lot of the massive trees and it was a pretty cool drive but it would have been way better to enjoy during the day.
-We planned to called it a night in once we got to Eureka so we drove around until we found a motel with a nice big parking lot.
+We planned to call it a night in once we got to Eureka so we drove around until we found a motel with a nice big parking lot.

 Day 6 – September 25

 We noticed a cute little restaurant right beside us when we woke up.
 It was so nice to roll out of bed and have someone cook me breakfast for a change, haha.
 I remember the waitress being really great with the kids, I am pretty sure I had waffles with berries, whip cream and bacon and of course coffee!
 MMMM.

 We still got to cruise through a little big of the forrest in the morning!
 Here are a few iPhone pictures from the truck window lol.